How to Use Hyperlinks Properly?

 Better User Experience with Semantic Link Labels

-Accessibility or A11y using Hyperlinks
+Accessibility or A11y Using Hyperlinks

-The way you use links is important for web accessibility.
-Consider that your text will be read by a screen reader.
+The way you use links is essential for web accessibility.
+Consider that a screen reader will read your text.
 Your links should make sense out of context.
-“Click here”, “more” and “read more” are examples of links that make no sense out of context.
-Screen readers typically say “link” followed by the link label. “link: click here” makes little sense compared to the phrase “link: Sign up to Crystallize for free”.
+Click here, more, and read more are examples of links that make no sense out of context.
+Screen readers typically say link followed by the link label. link: click here makes little sense compared to the phrase link: Sign up to Crystallize for FREE.

-Consider the frontpage of a newspaper site with several articles followed by a link text that says “Read more”.
-A screen reader will then read “link: Read more”, “link: Read more”, “link: Read more”.
+Consider the front page of a newspaper site with several articles followed by a link text that says Read more.
+A screen reader will then read link: Read more, link: Read more, link: Read more.
 Annoying, right?
-That would be an example of very bad user experience when accessing your site using a screen reader
+That would be an example of an awful user experience when accessing your site using a screen reader.

 Name your link labels so they make sense out of context.